techpaf/web-starter/README.md

 * In a shell cd to where you cloned the git
 * Run npm install
 * Run gulp (by default this executes the 'watch' task)
-* You're ready to code
+* You're ready to start coding

 #### Start coding :
 * You have to work inside app/ (all your src must be inside)